-Transitioning appropriate undergraduate courses to hybrid and/or online platforms allow easier access of courses to students, allow for a variety of different content delivery methods to be used, and once developed can reduce faculty time needed for teaching.
+Transitioning appropriate undergraduate courses to hybrid and/or online platforms allow easier access of courses to both resident and non-resident students, allow for a variety of different content delivery methods to be used, and once developed may reduce faculty time needed for teaching.
 Developing a variety of multi-media resources for extension and research clientele provides resources in a form desired by clientele, and in forms that often facilitate the transfer of knowledge.
+COVID-19 has highlighted the need for additional technology support to assist the department with development and support of these kinds of resources.